Birth control in Japan: Post World War II (1945–2000)

 After the war, SCAP began promoting birth control programs with what became known as a "benevolent neutrality" that was seen as a hands off approach, but in fact acted as a guiding force, targeting population reduction through policies, laws, and programs.
 Japan soon realized that their independence was contingent on their ability to restore their economy and shrink their population, so in 1947 birth control representatives began to take the first steps toward legislating birth control measures, including physician-sponsored birth control.
 Despite this, the 1948 Eugenics Protection Bill passed without any birth control provisions; hesitancy over eugenics, as concerns of overpopulation outweighed those of eugenics.
 In 1949, a revision passed which provided abortion in the case of extreme physical or economic distress to the mother.
 A further stipulation was added in 1952 requiring that the mother meet an economic threshold of poor living conditions to obtain an abortion.
 The Pharmaceutical Law, also passed in 1949, increased the list of contraceptives, excluding the pill, that could be produced, advertised, and sold in Japan.
 In 1999, low dose forms of the pill were approved by the Clinic of Japan Family Planning Association, coinciding with the acceptance of the erectile dysfunction drug Viagra.
-Emergency contraceptive pills were approved by the Ministry of Health, Labour and Welfare of Japan in 2011; they require a prescription from a doctor.
+Emergency contraceptive pills were approved by the Ministry of Health, Labour and Welfare of Japan in 2011; initially they required a prescription from a doctor, but as from February 2026, they are available over-the-counter from licensed pharmacists.